<!--

 ---

 Intervals.icu is a popular free/freemium training analytics platform used by self-coached athletes and power-data enthusiasts.
-Saturday's integration is **fully bidirectional**.
+Reading from intervals.icu is live in the app today; an optional write-back of the fuel plan is rolling out and stays off until a person turns it on.

 **What flows INTO Saturday from Intervals.icu:**